Daily High to Daily Low: Is It Safe to Buy Masco Corporation (MAS)?

 MAS’s Market Performance

-MAS stocks went up by 5.90% for the week, with a monthly jump of 16.46% and a quarterly performance of 17.46%, while its annual performance rate touched -14.18%.
-The volatility ratio for the week stands at 3.06% while the volatility levels for the past 30 days are set at 2.76% for Masco Corporation.
-The simple moving average for the period of the last 20 days is 7.71% for MAS stocks with a simple moving average of 6.58% for the last 200 days.
+MAS stocks went down by -0.42% for the week, with a monthly jump of 7.47% and a quarterly performance of 21.43%, while its annual performance rate touched -10.28%.
+The volatility ratio for the week stands at 2.53% while the volatility levels for the past 30 days are set at 2.79% for Masco Corporation.
+The simple moving average for the period of the last 20 days is 4.06% for MAS stocks with a simple moving average of 5.91% for the last 200 days.

 Analysts’ Opinion of MAS